Mrs. Gayla Arvin

 With over fifteen years of coaching experience, primarily in volleyball, at middle schools, high schools, and USAVolleyball clubs in the Memphis area, I have developed a strong desire to work with kids.
 In addition to coaching volleyball, I also play and coach tennis.

 After graduating from Indiana University in Decision Sciences, I took my math and statistical degree into the business world with companies like IBM, NCR Corporation, and USA Group.
 My work experience and responsibilities also included adult education.
 Through my professional and coaching experience, my desire to teach in the classroom surfaced.
+I recently completed my masters degree from the University of Alabama at Huntsville.
 I am excited to be realizing my life-long ambition to teach middle and high school students.

 I am committed to your child’s education and development, and I look forward to getting to know you over the school year.